 Mrs. Helen Tomlinson MCSP

 I am the founder of PhysioNeeds and after graduating from Nottingham University in 1979, with a MCSP Grad Dip in Physiotherapy, I specialised in spinal and sporting injuries.

 I have years of experience treating a wide variety of injuries and a wide range of patients including famous people like Stephie Graph, Stuart Pearce, Brian Ferry and Jane Torville.
 I opened my first private physiotherapy practice in 1982.
 Torville and Dean then opened the Nottingham Sports Injury Clinic in 1995.
 I am a family person and love my family with all my heart.

 I have triplet boys called Mark, Peter and James and a daughter called Abigail.
+James and Abigail are now partners in PhysioNeeds.
 I love to horse ride in my spare time and take my springador called 'Willow' for a walk everyday.
 I also enjoy reading, listening to music as well as theatre and travel.
 I would say my specialty is backs and necks as I have graduated in osteopathic manipulative techniques.
+I also gain great satisfaction in seeing how core stability exercises/pilates help my patients and have established PhysioNeeds Equestrian which combines my interests and specialities.
 I believe that hands on physiotherapy is very important and I make sure all my staff are trained and deliver the best quality hands on treatment possible.